Bev Pike

 Bev Pike is a Winnipeg-based visual artist who paints large (2.5 x 6.1 m/8 x 20 ft) cinematic baroque landforms.
-Grottesque, her current work on climate catastrophe, is a series of interconnected underground sanctuaries based on seventeenth century shell grottos.
-Pike also has created video art and publishes artist's books as well as opinion pieces for CBC, MSN, and the Winnipeg Free Press among others.
+Grottesque, her current work on climate catastrophe, is a series of interconnected underground sanctuaries based on seventeenth century English shell grottos.
+Pike also has created video art and publishes artist books as well as opinion pieces for CBC, MSN, and the Winnipeg Free Press, Globe & Mail among others.

 Education

 Bev Pike graduated from the Alberta College of Art and Design and took post-graduate studies in fine art at the University of Alberta.